FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Tollman, Tolman, Toleman, Tholeman, Tolleman, Tolmond, Toolman, Toulman and many more.

-Another 87 words (6 lines of text) are included under the topic Early Toolman Notables in all our PDF Extended History products.
+Another 49 words (4 lines of text) are included under the topic Early Toolman Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..